microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-04.md

 In this challenge, we will do the following:
 - updating the application connection setup for Azure Cosmos DB, Azure Blob Store, Azure OpenAI and Azure Service Bus to use managed identities and not credentials from environment variables
 - enforcing that the quotas are adhered to and no school district is able to process more than 4 submissions within a 5 minute period.
-- ensure that we are not processing the embeddings for the Yachts if the description of the Yacht has not been modified

 ## Success Criteria

 A successfully completed solution should accomplish the following goals:

 - Connection to Azure Cosmos DB, Azure Blob Store, Azure OpenAI and Azure Service Bus are using only managed identities
 - The quota enforcement is adhered to and that no school district exceeds the quota limit
-- Ensure that for the updates to the Yachts, if only the pricing or capacity details are updated no embedding should be processed.

 ## Learning Resources